jbw0410/EC601-Mini-Project1/README.md

 implement new functions to mini1-project with mysql &mangodb.

 Search for certain words and retrieve which user/session that has this work in it.
-For example, search for ‘boston’, and get results of which user had label "bosoton" in their sessions.
+For example, search for ‘boston’, and get results of which user had label "boston" in their sessions.
 Number of images per feed.
 Most popular descriptors.